 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of solid brick or block construction plastered on the hard.
-There are areas of tile wall finishes and PVC wet wall finishes.
+The internal walls are partly of lath and plaster construction and partly of plasterboard construction.
+There are areas of timber panelling, tile wall finishes and PVC wet wall finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The floors are of suspended timber construction.
+Some areas are of solid concrete construction.
 No sub floor access was available.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel type.
+The internal doors consist of a timber panel and timber-glazed type.
 The door facings and skirting boards are of a timber style.
-The kitchen is fitted with a range of base and wall mounted units with worktops.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an electric fire in the lounge.
-All other original fireplace openings have been blocked and removed.
+A wood burning stove is fitted in the lounge.

 Internal Decorations Visually inspected.
 The internal walls and ceilings have a papered and painted finish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
-The electricity consumer unit is located in the entrance hallway cupboard.
-Gas There is no gas supply.
+The electricity consumer units are located in the entrance vestibule and kitchen cupboard.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas supply installed.
+The gas meter is located in an external box.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is assumed to be connected to the mains supply.
+Water is connected to the mains supply.
 Visible pipework is made with copper and PVC materials.
 The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower.
-The ensuite bathroom is fitted with a white suite containing a WC, wash hand basin and bath with mixer shower.
 A stainless steel sink unit is fitted within the kitchen.